Jody Williams (artist): Work and career

 Williams is perhaps best known for what art critic of the Minneapolis Star Tribune newspaper Mary Abbe called "meticulously designed miniature books".
 Williams also constructs intricate multi-part boxes and other containers that display artifacts and natural specimens, along the lines of the 17th-century Wunderkammer, or cabinet of wonders.
 Her work shows the influence of libraries, books, and research.
 The inclusion in her art of feathers, grasses, flower petals, seedpods, and other fragile fragments that Williams collects on walks and bike rides reflects her passionate interest in the natural world.

 Observing, Thinking, Breathing: The Nancy Gast Riss Carleton '77 Cabinet of Wonders, permanently on display at the Gould Library at Carleton College in Northfield, Minnesota, is one of Williams's most complex works.
 The 48-inch-wide cabinet is divided into "observing", "thinking", and "breathing" sections.
 Reflecting the liberal-arts environment, it includes a tiny Periodic Table of Elements and beakers; a miniature desk with typewriter and a copy of The Ambassadors by Henry James on it; and samples of water, maple seeds, dried thistles, and other specimens Williams collected from the prairie land and the arboretum on campus.
 The work honers Nancy Gast Riss (Carleton College class of 1977), who died in 2002 of ovarian cancer.

 In 2011 the Twin Cities PBS television show Minnesota Originals featured Williams and her book Small Orders, a tiny book of prints of invertebrates.

-Besides teaching at the Minneapolis College of Art and Design and Minnesota Center for Book Arts, Williams also teaches and lectures across Europe and the United States, including at the University of Iowa Center for the Book.
+In addition to teaching at the Minneapolis College of Art and Design and Minnesota Center for Book Arts, Williams also taught and lectured across Europe and the United States, including at the University of Iowa Center for the Book.
 One colleague described her impact on the field: "Jody was the heart of book arts at MCAD, leaving an indelible mark on the Print Paper Book area."

 Form+Content Gallery

-Williams is an early member of Form+Content Gallery, an artist-owned and run gallery in downtown Minneapolis.
+Williams was an early member of Form+Content Gallery, an artist-owned and run gallery in downtown Minneapolis.
 Members show their own artwork and also curate shows from nonmember artists.
 Unlike most commercial or institutional galleries, Form+Content allows artists to retain control of their show.